Quiz: When will I get my first period?

 Can you predict when periods will begin?

 Whilst the quiz will give you an idea about whether your periods might start soon, the result is only an indication of this, based on the answers you have given.
-If you are at all worried about changes to your body, or about periods in general, talk with a parent or with your GP about your concerns.
+If you are at all worried about changes to your body, or about periods in general, talk with your parents, older siblings or with your doctor about your concerns.

 Article history